Llyn Tegid

-Bala Lake, or Llyn Tegid (/cy/), is a large freshwater glacial lake in Gwynedd, Wales.
+Llyn Tegid (/cy/), also known as Bala Lake or Lake Bala in English, is a large freshwater glacial lake in Gwynedd, Wales.
 The River Dee, which has its source on the slopes of Dduallt in the mountains of Snowdonia, feeds the 3.7 × 0.5 mi lake.
 It was the largest natural body of water in Wales even before its level was raised by Thomas Telford to provide water for the Ellesmere Canal (later Llangollen Canal).

 The town of Bala, which was once an important centre for the North Wales woollen trade, is located on the north-eastern end of the lake.
-The 3 mi narrow-gauge Bala Lake Railway, between the town and Llanuwchllyn (whose name means "church ['llan'] above ['uwch'] the lake ['llyn']"), runs along the lake's south-eastern shore using a section of former trackbed from the former Ruabon–Barmouth line.
+The 3 mi narrow-gauge Bala Lake Railway, between the town and Llanuwchllyn (whose name means "The Llan above ['uwch'] the lake ['llyn']"), runs along the lake's south-eastern shore using a section of former trackbed from the former Ruabon–Barmouth line.

 Toponyms

 Previous names

 Gerald of Wales records the lake in his 12th century Itinerarium Cambriae under the name Penmelesmere.
 In his 1804 translation of Gerald's work, Sir Richard Colt Hoare states that the lake was also referred to as Pymplwy meer deriving from "pum plwyf" (five parishes).
 This name refers to the parishes of Llandderfel, Llanfawr, Llanycil, Llanuwchllyn and Llangywer.
 This name was also recorded by other English writers as "Pimble-mere" (in the 1813 Cambrian Travellers' Guide) and "Pemble Mere".